Compare Car Insurance Quotes in Real-Time and Save.

 How You Can Avoid a Joint Account Affecting Your Credit Score

-• Establish automatic bill payments.
-Your payment history is the most significant factor in your score, so setting up automatic payments ensures you never miss a due date.
+• Set up automatic bill payments.
+Your payment history is the most significant factor in your credit score, so ensuring every bill is paid on time is crucial for improvement.

 • Become an authorized user.
-Being added to a credit card account with a strong payment history and low utilization can help build your own credit profile.
+If you have a trusted friend or family member with a strong credit history, being added as an authorized user on their account can help build your own credit profile.

 • Diversify your credit mix.
-Lenders like to see that you can responsibly manage different types of credit, such as revolving credit and installment loans.
+Lenders like to see that you can responsibly manage different types of credit.
+Having a mix of revolving credit, like credit cards, and installment loans can strengthen your score over time.

 The Bottom Line